curl/everything-curl/cmdline/urls/path.md

     curl https://example.com

-The path is sent to the specified server to identify exactly which resource that is requested or that will be provided.
+The path is sent to the specified server to identify exactly which resource that is requested or that is provided.

 The exact use of the path is protocol dependent.
 For example, getting the file `README` from the default anonymous user from an FTP server: